rlkingston/IPA/README.md

 # The Current Release

-The current release (v1.0.0) contains just the source code, and program outputs for a successful *ab intio* phase determination experiment on a test case (PDBID 2W4M, solvent fraction 0.77).
-The source code is for purposes of inspection and verification, and can't be directly compiled as distributed.
+The current release (v1.1.0) contains the source code which is readily compilable under Mac OS 10.15, 11, 12 (Intel chip architecture).
+See the detailed instructions in the src directory (Install_MacOS.txt).
+Data and parameter file to allow solution of a test case (PDB ID 2w4m) are included in sub-directory test_case.

-Mac OS binary executables will be shared very shortly - in the mean time please contact us if you want to make use of the program.
-Contact details are below.
+We hope to distribute Mac OS binary executables shortly and we are working on a Linux-compatible version.

 # Running the program